Own a Ford F-150 or Ranger? You may be overpaying for fuel by up to $2,000.

 - Possibly other Ford models and model years

-The complaint states that the class is defined as all owners and lessors of 2018 and 2019 Ford F-150 trucks, 2019 Ford Ranger trucks and other affected vehicles.
+The class-action lawsuit filed against Ford seeks to represent all owners and lessors of 2018 and 2019 Ford F-150 trucks, 2019 Ford Ranger trucks and other affected vehicles.
 Because the F-150 is similarly failing to measure up to its advertised mileage, the cheating likely includes the F-150, and we believe owners of Ford F-150 trucks are overpaying fuel costs due to the trucks’ failure to comply with federal regulations.
-The lawsuit states that the class is likely to be expanded and could potentially include all Ford vehicles certified for sale in the U.S. for a number of years.
+The lawsuit states that the class of Ford truck owners is likely to be expanded and could potentially include all Ford vehicles certified for sale in the U.S. for a number of years.

 ABOUT THE TESTING